 Yes, Christ washes clean our debt of sin, reconciles us to God, secures us even unto death.
 When we arrive in Heaven, Jesus himself receives us as weary veterans; survivors with testimonies of daring, of struggle, and of great joy.

 But those testimonies are all about Jesus!
-It is Him who is daring and courageous when we are fearful.
+It is Him who is daring and courageous when we are frail, weak, fearful.
 It is Him who is our only strength when we are bent over from the weight of the world.
 It was His work alone that makes our eternal glory a reality.
-Our testimonies are of the Savior who conquered Satan, Sin, and Death on our behalf and to our benefit, but for His Glory alone.
+Our testimonies are of the Savior who conquered Satan, Sin, and Death on our behalf and to our benefit, but for the Glory of God alone.

 Soli Deo Gloria!!!!